rn4sh/tmxathon/README.md

 Criteria 2: Deploy to OpenShift
 =====
-For this challenge, you deploy your migrated JBoss App to OpenShift
+For this challenge, you need to deploy your migrated JBoss App to OpenShift

 Hints
 =====
 a.
-Add an OpenShift Profile to your POM file under monolith/pom.xml - a profile example can be found under this repo's /migration folder</br>
+Add an OpenShift Profile to your POM file under monolith/pom.xml - an example is provided this repo's /migration/openshift-profile</br>
 b.
 Login to your OpenShift [Console](https://console.rh-us-east-1.openshift.com/) and create a new project</br>
 c.
 Under Topology view, your ops team created a template that you can use, it's called Coolstore Monolith and containers your EAP runtime and DB - make sure you use your user ID</br>
 d.
 You can deploy from your CodeReady Workspace instance - Make sure you're logged to OpenShift first, then switch to the project you just created using: oc project <your-project-name></br>